twsh/dialectica-filters/pre-render/README.md

 or loading packages) these should be included in your [document's metadata `header-includes` field](https://pandoc.org/MANUAL.html#extension-yaml_metadata_block).
-Since you're using this filter you're probably targeting formats other that LaTeX, so the LaTeX code in `header-includes` should be embedded between `\`\`\`{=latex}` and `\`\`\`` lines or `~~~{=latex}` and `~~~`
+Since you're using this filter you're probably targeting formats other than LaTeX, so the LaTeX code in `header-includes` should be embedded between `\`\`\`{=latex}` and `\`\`\`` lines or `~~~{=latex}` and `~~~`
 lines: